Last updated: April 21, 2021

 The following employees are eligible for benefits:

-- Auxiliary employees (BCGEU only) who have worked three consecutive years with the same ministry without a loss of seniority and have 1,200 hours of straight-time in the past 26 pay periods.
+- Auxiliary employees (BCGEU only) who have worked 3 consecutive years with the same ministry without a loss of seniority and have 1,200 hours of straight-time in the past 26 pay periods

 The following dependants are eligible:

 In lieu of health and welfare benefits, auxiliary employees receive a compensation allowance.
-Refer to the Work Related Expenses & Allowances page for rate information.
+Refer to the Work related expenses and allowances page for rate information.